Run Spotify through a stable Icecast HTTP stream.

 - A Roon, LMS, or Volumio setup that benefits from a fixed network endpoint

+If your immediate problem is that Spotify Connect has become unreliable or disappeared entirely, start with the dedicated page on Spotify Connect not working.
 If you want to deploy the solution on Debian, follow the installation guide.
 If you want a technical overview of the streaming chain, read how Spotycast works.